 “Zookeepers don’t just care for animals, they care for our planet and you can too.”

-How does the Tree for You and Me Grant Work?
+How does the AAZK Trees for You and Me Grant work?

-The Trees for You and Me Grant is a forest-based carbon offset grant with funds generated by AAZK chapters hosting Trees for You and Me fundraising events!
-This grant furthers AAZK’s and PBI’s quest to fight climate change by asking for grant applicants that will use it for reforestation and habitat revitalization.
+The AAZK Trees for You and Me Grant is a forest-based carbon offset grant with funds generated by individual donations and AAZK Chapters hosting Trees for You and Me fundraising events!
+This grant furthers AAZK’s and PBI’s quest to fight climate change by soliciting grant applicants that will utilize grant funds for climate change mitigation via habitat revitalization.

 How will the Campaign Work?

-- Chapters will report their results to AAZK; periodic e-mails from AAZK will announce the standings.
+- Chapters will report their results to AAZK; periodic e-mails from AAZK TFYM will announce the fund raising results.

 - Chapters may follow the progress and results on the AAZK and PBI websites.

-- AAZK will have a Trees for You and Me educational brochure for chapters to support their fundraiser at the following link: Coming soon!
+- AAZK has a Trees for You and Me educational brochure for chapters to support their fundraiser at the following link:

 When will Trees For You & Me start?